SUPLA/supla-device/README.md

 `supla-device` is an open-source **IoT device library / SDK** for building **custom SUPLA-compatible devices**.

-It is used by **DIY enthusiasts, hardware manufacturers and advanced developers** to create devices that connect to the **SUPLA smart home platform**.

-This repository provides building blocks for device firmware.
+It provides building blocks for device firmware.
 It is **not a ready-to-flash firmware**.

 ---

 ## What is supla-device

-`supla-device` is a software foundation for building custom smart home devices that work with SUPLA.
+`supla-device` is a software foundation for implementing custom smart home devices that work with SUPLA.

-Typical use cases include devices such as:
+Typical devices include:
-- switches, gates and roller shutters,
+- switches, gates, facade blinds and roller shutters,
-- sensors (temperature, humidity, energy, etc.),
+- sensors (temperature, humidity, energy, binary on/off etc.),
-- **HVAC and thermostat devices**,
+- HVAC and thermostat devices,
 - devices combining multiple functions.

-Devices built with `supla-device` communicate with **SUPLA Cloud** or a **self-hosted SUPLA server**.
+Devices built with `supla-device` connect to **SUPLA Server** (cloud-hosted or self-hosted).

-At its core, the library is built around two key concepts.

 ---